ApprenticeAI/frapy/docs/topics/signals.rst

-Some signals support returning :class:`~twisted.internet.defer.Deferred` or :term:`awaitable objects <awaitable>` from their handlers, allowing you to run asynchronous code that does not block Scrapy.
-If a signal handler returns one of these objects, Scrapy waits for that asynchronous operation to finish.
+Some signals support returning :class:`~twisted.internet.defer.Deferred` or :term:`awaitable objects <awaitable>` from their handlers, allowing you to run asynchronous code that does not block Frapy.
+If a signal handler returns one of these objects, Frapy waits for that asynchronous operation to finish.

 Let's take an example using :ref:`coroutines <topics-coroutines>`: